Minnesota PrimAry Care Team (IMPACT)

 Essentials of Ambulatory Care (EAC) Workshop

-The Essentials of Ambulatory Care (EAC) is a daylong workshop bringing together trainees in Pediatrics, Family Medicine, Internal Medicine, Ambulatory Pharmacy, and Doctor of Nursing Practice programs to focus on the fundamentals of outpatient care using interprofessional, collaborative teams.
+The Essentials of Ambulatory Care (EAC) is a daylong workshop bringing together trainees in Pediatrics, Family Medicine, Internal Medicine, Ambulatory Pharmacy, Social Work, and Doctor of Nursing Practice programs to focus on the fundamentals of outpatient care using interprofessional, collaborative teams.
 The workshop is designed to teach the principles of teamwork, systems thinking, the patient-centered healthcare home, and patient-centered communication.
 The workshop engages learners in interactive learning including role-play, practicing a team huddle, and small and large group discussions.

 Registration: trainees are assigned by their program director to attend a workshop based on rotation schedules within their programs.